sf-wdi-21/notes/week-02/day-03-jquery-templating/howTheInternetWorks.md

 ###Transport Layer

 This layer recieves data from the application layer above.
-It provides the protocol for communication of data.
+It provides a protocol for the communication of data.

 The two most common protocols it can use are: